Wang Yihan: 2010

 Yihan was looking to defend her All England Open title but was beaten by Tine Rasmussen in a repeat final of the previous year's clash, in a very close match or 3 games.
 Just like the previous year, Yihan again lost early in the BWF World Championships, losing to Japanese Eriko Hirose in 2nd round.
 She won her first title of the year by beating Liu Xin in the final of 2010 Denmark Super Series.
 She then won 2nd consecutive title by winning the 2010 French Super Series event, against compatriot, Li Xuerui.
 In the 2010 BWF Super Series Finals, Yihan was seeded 2nd.
-She won all her group stage encounters, with win against Petya Nedelcheva, Tine Baun & Yip Pui Yin.
-But, in the semifinal, she got a surprising defeat against Korean player Bae Yeon-ju,in 3 contested games stretching over an hour.
+She won all her group stage encounters, with win against Petya Nedelcheva, Tine Baun and Yip Pui Yin.
+But, in the semifinal, she got a surprising defeat against Korean player Bae Yeon-ju, in 3 contested games stretching over an hour.

 2011

 In 2011, she reached the final of the 2011 Malaysia Super Series but lost to Wang Shixian.
 The following in the Korean Open final, she turned the tables and defeated Shixian.
 She won the gold medal in the 2011 Badminton Asia Championships by winning against Lu Lan.
 Yihan made a superb comeback against Saina Nehwal in the 2011 Indonesia Super Series Premier final, when she edged through a close 2nd game to win it 12–21, 23–21, 21–14.
 Continuing in her best form, she defeated Gu Juan, Ratchanok Intanon, Pi Hongyan & Wang Xin to reach the final of BWF World Championships.
 She won the gold medal, beating Cheng Shao-chieh with a big win and continued the Chinese supremacy in the Women's single category.
 A point to note is, the Chinese women's single players had swept all the titles since 2000.
 She then won the Japan open title for the 3rd consecutive time, beating Juliane Schenk.
 She lost to her teammate Wang Xin for the first time, in the 2011 Denmark Super Series Premier final failing to defend her title.
 In the 2011 China Open final, her opponent, Wang Xin, retired when Yihan was 18–12 up in the 1st game, thus Yihan won the title.
 With a successful year yet again, she was looking for her first Year end title.
 In the 2011 BWF Super Series Finals, she lost to Sung Ji-hyun but won other 2 matches against Juliane Schenk & Tine Baun, qualifying for the semifinal.
 She again won over Wang Xin, and set her match against India's Saina Nehwal.
 She won 18–21, 21–13, 21–13 and won the title.